dice-group/raki-ilp-benchmark/README.md

 # Executing Hobbit

-As the RAKI-private benchmark should be only accessible by members of the raki-private group add to the docker-compose.yml  the following
+As the RAKI-private benchmark should be only accessible by members of the raki-private group add to the docker-compose.yml  the following (also see an example at https://github.com/hobbit-project/platform/blob/master/docker-compose.yml)

 ```yaml
 services: